Avakov is the devil

-Avakov is the devil (Ukrainian: Аваков — чорт) was a slogan used in a series of protests in Ukraine in 2019–2021 against the arbitrariness of the police and particularly the Minister of Internal Affairs, Arsen Avakov.
-The actions were focused on the person of the minister and were aimed at displacing Avakov from the position of Minister of Internal Affairs.
-The first action took place on August 28, 2019, as a result of President Zelenskyi's decision to leave Avakov in Honcharuk's government.
+Avakov is the devil (Ukrainian: Аваков — чорт) was a slogan used during a series of protests in Ukraine against Minister of Internal Affairs Arsen Avakov, which took place from 2019 through 2021.
+The primary demand of the protesters was to remove Avakov from the Ministry of Internal Affairs, with the slogan being displayed during rallies held on August 28, 2019, as a result of President Volodymyr Zelenskyy's decision to retain Avakov in the Honcharuk Government.